MazenAtta/drone_simulator/README.md

 - **Obstacle Process**: Generates and manages obstacles in the game.
 - **Target Process**: Generates and manages targets in the game.
 - **Watchdog Process**: Monitors the system and ensures all processes are running as expected.

+## Primitives and Algorithms Used

+- **IPC Primitives**: Named pipes (mkfifo, open, read, write) are used for inter-process communication.
+- **Signal Handling***: Signals (SIGCONT, SIGSTOP, SIGTERM) are used to control process states.
+- **Algorithms**: Basic game state management algorithms for collision detection, obstacle generation, and target placement.

 ### Detailed Architecture Description